Year One / Two

 Learning objectives

-- To know that an algorithm is a set of instructions.
+- To know that an algorithm is a set of instructions. - To create simple algorithms to make a rocket move.

 Learning outcomes

 All children: will make the rocket move to a planet.
+Most children: will make the rocket move to each planet.
+Some children: will move 2 or more rockets simultaneously.

 Learning objectives

-- To create an algorithm in advanced mode.
+- To create an algorithm in advanced mode. - To debug code.

 Learning outcomes

+All children: will make a sprite move using advanced mode.
+Most children: debug an algorithm by moving the code around.
 Some children: create an algorithm for making multiple sharks chase a rowing boat.

 Learning objectives

-- To understand how block coding works.
+- To understand how block coding works. - To program a simple algorithm.

 Learning outcomes

+All children: move the rocket around the screen using move and turn blocks.
 Most children: move the rocket to the moon and back to the starting point, using move and turn blocks.
+Some children: make the rocket repeat its actions using the repeat block.

 Year Three / Four